-Gus eventually left Puckapunyal and found work doing long hours driving Melbourne’s trams, trains and busses in the 50’s and sending money back home to his family.
-By the end of 1961 Gus was finally able to bring his mother and brothers out to Australia.
+Gus eventually left Puckapunyal and found work doing long hours driving Melbourne’s trams, trains and buses in the 1950’s and sending money back home to his family.
+By the end of 1961, Gus was finally able to bring his mother and brothers out to Australia.

 Hoping to find his brothers work, Gus visited a fellow Northern Italian friend who had been asking him to visit her on her egg farm in Keysborough for many months.
 Tragically, soon after their visit, his friend was killed when hit by a car while walking to a party.
 With no-one to look after her hen farm – Gus and his younger brothers Damiano and Giuliano found themselves chicken farmers.